Frequently Asked Questions

 have to configure the new TCP port number in your mail server

 configuration, too (see below).
-Then run Check A1
+Then run Check A1 again.

 Check B: PYTHEAS MailGate configuration